TiddlyWiki/TiddlyWiki5/readme.md

-	--savetiddlers <outdir>		# Saves all the loaded tiddlers as `.tid` files in the specified directory --servewiki <port>			# Serve the cooked TiddlyWiki over HTTP at `/` --servetiddlers <port>		# Serve individual tiddlers over HTTP at `/tiddlertitle` --verbose 					# verbose output, useful for debugging
+	--savetiddlers <outdir>		# Saves all the loaded tiddlers as `.tid` files in the specified directory --servewiki <port>			# Serve the cooked TiddlyWiki over HTTP at `/` --servetiddlers <port>		# Serve individual tiddlers over HTTP at `/tiddlertitle` --dumpstore					# Dump the TiddlyWiki store in JSON format --dumprecipe				# Dump the current recipe in JSON format --verbose 					# verbose output, useful for debugging

 This example loads the tiddlers from a TiddlyWiki HTML file and makes them available over HTTP: